 Outside of the Austin area, where my time is more limited, I've looked to Texas Monthly, a magazine with a barbecue editor on staff, for guidance.

-I recognize there's much of Texas I've yet to visit and many excellent BBQ spots worth eating at that won't be on this list.
+I recognize there's a lot of Texas I've yet to visit and many excellent BBQ spots worth eating at that won't be on this list.

-As I continue to try new spots, I'll add more, though I intend to curate a list of no more than 10-15 of the state's best barbecue restaurants.
+As I try new spots, I'll add more, though I intend to cap this curated list at roughly 15 of the state's best barbecue restaurants.
 Let's feast!

 I've come to appreciate that the best brisket doesn't require barbecue sauce.
 If I'm reaching for dressing, it's too dry or bland, and there's room for improvement.